Coding data for qualitative analysis

 Stage 1: Continue keeping a diary

-You should already be keeping a written diary of your methodolology, including what you did, why you did it, your methods, and your observations.
+You should already be keeping a written diary of your methodology, including what you did, why you did it, your methods, and your observations.
 Your description is essential to your accountability.
 In principle, it must to be detailed enough to enable someone else to follow your method.
+(In the Grounded Theory literature, the diary is often called keeping a memo or memoing.)

 Add records of your reflections to your diary.
 You can start to informally analyze data it as soon as you start collecting it.
 You should take notice anything relevant to your research question, for example: